jthi3rry/rocketwords/README.md

 - **Three Learning Modes:**
   - 👂 **Listen Mode**: Hear words and select the correct one from multiple choice options
   - 📖 **Read Mode**: Read words aloud and confirm understanding
-  - ✍️ **Write Mode**: Type words by selecting letters in order from a letter grid
+  - ✍️ **Write Mode**: Type words by selecting letters in order from a randomized letter grid

 - **Parent Management:**
   - Add/remove custom word lists